 During any given fiscal period, a relatively small number of customers typically account for a significant percentage of our revenue.
-For example, in 2017, 2016, and 2015, sales to our top 20 customers accounted for approximately 66%, 62% and 57%, respectively, of our total revenue.
-During 2017, we had one customer, Amazon, who represented 10% or more of our total revenue.
-During 2016 and 2015, we had no customer who represented 10% or more of our total revenue.
-In 2018, we anticipate that our top 20 customer concentration levels will remain consistent with 2017.
+For example, in 2018, 2017, and 2016, sales to our top 20 customers accounted for approximately 71%, 66% and 62%, respectively, of our total revenue.
+During 2018 and 2017, Amazon represented approximately 30% and 17%, respectively, of our total revenue.
+During 2016, we had no customer who represented 10% or more of our total revenue.
+In 2019, we anticipate that our top 20 customer concentration levels will remain consistent with 2018.
 In the past, the customers that comprised our top 20 customers have continually changed, and our large customers may not continue to be as significant going forward as they have been in the past.